How to Complete the ACORD Statement of No Loss Form – ACORD 37

 Secure a handwritten or digitally authenticated applicant’s signature, ensuring the date of signature is included.
 Certain forms might also require a witness signature or producer certification for further verification.

-Common Acord 37 Mistakes and How to Avoid Them
+Common Acord 37 Statement of No Loss Mistakes and How to Avoid Them

 Ambiguity About Dates